On dense subalgebras of the singular ideal in groupoid C*-algebras: Introduction

-In the setting of non-Hausdorff ample groupoids, one can intersect $J$ with the complex Steinberg algebra $\mathbb{C}G$ (see \cite{S10}) to obtain what is known as the \emph{algebraic singular ideal} $J_\mathbb{C}$.
+We now turn our attention to non-Hausdorff \emph{ample} groupoids, where one can intersect $J$ with the complex Steinberg algebra $\mathbb{C}G$ (see \cite{S10}) to obtain what is known as the \emph{algebraic singular ideal} $J_\mathbb{C}$.
 A characterisation for the vanishing of $J_\mathbb{C}$ is given in \cite{BGHL}, and together with \cite{CEPSS} and \cite{SS21} this leads to a complete characterisation of simplicity for Steinberg algebras (see also \cite{SS23} and \cite{GNSV}).
-In this setting, one can ask the following density question: for which ample groupoids is $J_\mathbb{C}$ dense in $J$?
-Indeed, this is presented as an open problem in \cite{GNSV}.
-In order to answer this question, we show it suffices to study density of $J \cap \cg$ in $J$.
+In this paper we look beyond the vanishing of $J_\mathbb{C}$ and describe an explicit spanning set analogous to that in Theorem~\ref{Intro:SpanJcg}.
+We stress the following: the structure of functions in the algebraic singular ideal $J_\mathbb{C}$ is now fully understood.

+\begin{introthm}[See Theorem~\ref{SpanAlgSing}] Let $G$ be an ample groupoid that is covered by countably many open bisections.
+Let $x, b, h, V_1, \dots, V_n$ be as in Theorem~\ref{Intro:SpanJcg}.
+There exists a compact open neighbourhood $W\subseteq \bigcap_{i=1}^n s(V_{i})$ of $x$ such that the function